Gothama/ProjectBaiscopeCinemaManagementSystem/README.md

     1. On the bottom of the page, in the Less secure app access panel, click Turn on access.
 1. Turn off that setting after using the email system to avoid security issues.
 ## Run the program now

+# Features of this project.

+* The administrators can add new movies, reserve tickets, get details of the tickets, manage expenses.
+* The customers can make their own accounts and every customer is have their own credentials.
+* Customers can reserve tickets, view movies available and get data about movies.

 ## HAPPY CODING.